kaibili01/bamazon/README.md

 Bamazon is  an Amazon-like storefront that function via  MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.

 Create a MySQL Database called bamazon.
-<code>MySql database  products table and define product names, departments, price, and stock quantity table></code>
+Add a  products table and define product names, departments, price, and stock quantity.
 ![database](./images/database.png)